 19th March 2019

 The next day the group had a jam-packed schedule starting off with a visit to the historic Ford Theatre which was the site of President Lincoln’s assassination.
-After that they took the Seven Monuments & Memorials Tour, which included; Jefferson Memorial, Roosevelt Memorial, Martin Luther King Jr Memorial, Korean War Memorial, Vietnam War Memorial, Washington Monument and of course the incomparable Lincoln memorial.
-After all that walking, an evening meal in Downtown D.C.’s lively and culturally vibrant 7th street was in order.
+After that, they took the Seven Monuments & Memorials Tour, which included; the Jefferson Memorial, Roosevelt Memorial, Martin Luther King Jr Memorial, Korean War Memorial, Vietnam War Memorial, Washington Monument and of course the incomparable Lincoln Memorial.
+After all that walking, an evening meal in Downtown D.C.’s lively and culturally vibrant 7th Street was in order.